The Internet's Pumpkin and Halloween Authority

 Pick a pumpkin that you can carry back with you.

-If smaller children are carrying pumpkin, pick smaller pumpkins.
-Remember those little arms will probably get tired before reaching the car.
+If smaller children will be carrying the pumpkins, pick smaller one.
+Remember those little arms will get tired, long before reaching the car.

 Bring a sharp knife or pruner.